Article 1 – Name

 The Board of Directors shall consist of the President, President-Elect/Vice President, Past President, Treasurer, and Secretary or appointed Executive Secretary, and not less than four (4) members to be elected from the general membership of the Association.
 The tenure of the board members elected from the membership shall be a three-year term.

 Section 3 – Succession and Vacancies.
-No officer of the Board of Directors shall be eligible to succeed himself/herself in the same office for more than one (1) consecutive term.
-At the end of one (1) consecutive term an officer shall not become eligible for re- election to the same position until after a lapse of one (1) year, unless the Board recommends and the Membership votes to waive the 1 year hiatus requirement.
-The normal succession of officers is Secretary, Treasurer, President Elect/Vice President, President and Past President (but this line of succession is not required).
-In the event of a vacancy on the Board of Directors through death, resignation, disqualification; the remaining members of the Board, by majority vote, shall elect a Director to fill the unexpired term.
-Should any officer or member of the Board of Directors miss two (2) consecutive meetings of the Board during a calendar year without a reason acceptable to the majority of the Board, that position/office may be declared vacant.
+No officer of the Board of Directors shall be eligible to succeed himself/herself in the same office for more than three (3) consecutive terms.
+At the end of three (3) consecutive terms an officer shall not become eligible for re-election until after a lapse of one (1) year.
+The normal succession of officers is President Elect, President and Past President.
+In the event of a vacancy on the Board of Directors through death, resignation or disqualification; the remaining members of the Board, by majority vote, shall elect a Director to fill the unexpired term.
+Should any officer or member of the Board of Directors miss two (2) consecutive meetings of the Board during a calendar year without a reason acceptable to the majority of the Board, that position/ office shall be declared vacant.
 Severance of connection from an organization holding a voting membership by an elected Director shall automatically cause his/her seat to become vacant and all rights shall thereupon immediately cease subject to action of the Board of Directors.